VEWOXIC/Universal-Cross-Modal-Time-Series-Forecasting-Pipeline/README.md

 - `checkpoint.pth`: Best model based on validation loss
 - `args.json`: Command-line arguments used for training
 - TensorBoard logs (for Lightning): `./checkpoints/tb_logs/{setting_name}/`

-### Warning ! !

-- Please Do not run the FITS model with pytorch lightning, as the loss will explode.
-It is speculated that there might still be problems with the communication optimization of complex number computation.